iaoing9/Probabilistic-Graph-WaveNet-model-for-wind-speed-prediction/README.md

 The proposed probabilistic Graph WaveNet (GWN) jointly estimates the conditional mean and sample-dependent variance of wind speed using the Gaussian negative log-likelihood (GNLL).
 The framework is evaluated in two cases:

-- **Case 1:** Retrospective hindcasting of 10-min mean wind speed using ECMWF reanalysis data and bridge-site measurements.
+- **Case 1:** Retrospective hindcasting of mean wind speed using ECMWF reanalysis data and on-site measurements from the bridge site.
-- **Case 2:** Day-ahead wind gust forecasting using operational ECMWF forecasts and on-site measurements from two anemometric stations.
+- **Case 2:** Operational forecasting of wind gust using ECMWF forecasts and on-site measurements from two anemometric stations.

 ## Repository contents